jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Equatorial-alignment error

-Holding your watch horizontally like an amateur can add up to 45° of error at the equator, or 17° in southern Idaho.
+Holding your watch horizontally<sup>*</sup> like an amateur can add up to 45° of error at the equator, or 17° in southern Idaho.
 This error peaks westward at 09:00 and eastward at 15:00 solar time.
 But if you can hold it within 10° of correct equatorial alignment, then this error shrinks to just 3° at its peaks.

+<sup>*</sup> Most instruction on this topic assumes that equally spaced hour marks are suitable for a horizontal sundial, but they're not.
+{:.tangent}

 ### Where to, then?